-Some CPAs may be too busy to do comprehensive tax projections as part of the tax-preparation appointment, but that should not preclude you from asking the following questions:
+Some CPA's and Tax Preparers may be too busy to do comprehensive tax projections as part of the tax-preparation appointment, but that should not preclude you from asking the following questions:

 1. Will a life event or major purchase affect my taxes?

 Please remind them about any births, adoptions, marriages, separations, divorces, or deaths.
 Have your children reached a milestone age like 18 or 21?
 Have they left school and started jobs, possibly changing their deductibility status?